 These statements must be completed in all of its parts in order for the return to be considered filed.
-Therefore, you cannot submit these statements in loose sheets.
 Any return that does not comply with these requirements will be returned.

-The amount in Part VIII, line 10 (Reconciliation of net income (or loss) per books with net taxable income (or loss) per return) must be the same amount as the one of Part III, line 35 of this return.
+The amount in Part VIII, line 10 (Reconciliation of net income (or loss) per books with net taxable income (or loss) per return) must be the same amount as the one of Part III, line 3 of this return.